just1ce415/rsim/README.md

 - Burning swirl and frozen swirl are considered pyro swirl and cryo swirl respectively.

-- When character tries to use charged attack with not enough stamina, he just waits till it regenerates; by analogy, when character tries to use skill/burst while on cooldown, he just waits till it passes.
+- When character tries to use charged attack/dash with not enough stamina, he just waits till it regenerates; by analogy, when character tries to use skill/burst while on cooldown, he just waits till it passes.